emmt/ZippedArrays.jl/README.md

 These numbers may depend on the architecture (here a 64-bit processor).

-Thanks to in-lining and optimizations, a zipped array may also be faster:
+Thanks to in-lining of functions and optimizations, a zipped array may also be faster.
+For instance, with the arrays `C` and `Z` defined above:

 ```julia
 using BenchmarkTools